 The e-krona pilot – test of technical solution for the e-krona

-The Riksbank is conducting the pilot project in partnership with the consulting company Accenture to construct a technical platform for the e-krona together.
-The project is working to create, in an isolated test environment, a digital krona that is simple and user-friendly and, at the same time, complies with high requirements for security and performance.
-The work also includes comparing the solution tested in the pilot project with other possible solutions for an e-krona.
-The pilot is also conducting work to investigate the legal status and role of a possible e-krona.
+The main purpose of the pilot project and technical solution was to increase the Riksbank’s knowledge about a central bank-issued digital krona.
+The pilot project has, in an isolated test environment, tried to create a digital krona that is simple and user-friendly and, at the same time, complies with stringent requirements regarding security and performance.
+The work has also included comparing the solution tested in the pilot project with other possible solutions for an e-krona.
+The pilot has also investigated the legal status and role of a possible e-krona.
+The pilot project ended in 2023 and the focus of the Riksbank's work is now to follow the global development of digital currencies with a particular focus on the European Central Bank’s (ECB’s) work on a digital euro.

 The e-krona pilot’s technical solution